gwalkey/SSRS_Subscriptions/README.md

-# Create and List SSRS Reporting Services Subscriptions from Powershell
+# Create and List SSRS Reporting Services Subscriptions using Powershell
-Create and List SSRS Reporting Services Subscriptions from Powershell

 Based on Code from Jasmin Mistry